 Gottschedstraße in Zentrum-West is one of Leipzig’s top dining and nightlife areas and is favoured by a slightly older and more well-off crowd.
-Although late-opening bars like Jamboree Best of Nightlife and Madrigal, and the full-on nightclubs of Night Fever and Club Twenty-One, do attract a younger more party-animal scene.
+Although late-opening bars like Jamboree Best of Nightlife and Madrigal, and the full-on nightclub Club Twenty-One, do attract a younger more party-animal scene.

 In a way, Gottschedstraße is a bit like a larger version of Münzgasse because everything is within a relatively small area (basically one small street).
 However, Gottschedstraße has a far broader selection of entertainment, eating, drinking, as well as accommodation options, and there’s always something open night or day here.